SaneenKP/BakeHouse/README.md

 ### Creating A Pull Request

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature-name/BakeHouse-Delivery-Feature`)
+2. Create your Feature Branch (`git checkout -b feature-name/BakeHouse-feature`)
-3. Commit your Changes (`git commit -m 'Added some BakeHouse-Delivery-Feature feature-name'`)
+3. Commit your Changes (`git commit -m 'Added some BakeHouse-feature feature-name'`)
-4. Push to the Branch (`git push origin feature-name/BakeHouse-Delivery`)
+4. Push to the Branch (`git push origin feature-name/BakeHouse`)
 5. Open a Pull Request

 ## Authors